-On July 16, 2019, the Company issued \$105.0 million in aggregate principal amount of the July 2024 Notes.
-The sale of the July 2024 Notes generated net proceeds of approximately \$103.6 million.
-Aggregate estimated offering expenses in connection with the transaction, including fees and commissions, were approximately \$1.4 million.
+On July 16, 2019, the Company issued \$105.0 million in aggregate principal amount of the July 2024 Notes to qualified institutional investors in a private placement pursuant to a note purchase agreement.
+The sale of the July 2024 Notes generated net proceeds of approximately \$103.5 million.
+Aggregate estimated offering expenses in connection with the transaction, including fees and commissions, were approximately \$1.5 million.